 Learn how to make the real deal Indonesian beef rendang Padang from scratch.
-This recipe will be your go-to beef rendang Padang!
-All the tips you need to replicate this successfully at home.
+All the tips you need to replicate this on the stove or with a pressure cooker.

 AUTHENTIC INDONESIAN RENDANG PADANG MINANG